Need for Speed Logo

 1994 – 1997

 The debut game was released in 1994.
 Its logo looked like a black rectangle with inscriptions.
-In the upper left corner was “ROAD & TRACK” (bold italic), a little to the right – “PRESENTS” (small block letters with large spacing), in a column aligned to the right – “THE NEED FOR SPEED” (bold italic font).
+In the upper left corner was “ROAD & TRACK” (bold italic), a little to the right “PRESENTS” (small block letters with large spacing), in a column aligned to the right “THE NEED FOR SPEED” (bold italic font).
 The word “PRESENTS” was superimposed on the article “THE” because they were different colors.
-Bright red was used for the main title of the franchise, while white was used for the rest of the text.
+Bright red was used for the franchise’s main title, while white was used for the rest of the text.
 The ampersand was decorated with two dots and elegant curls around the edges.

 1997 – 2003

-In 1997, the second part of the series came out.
-Her wordmark was very minimal: simple black lettering “NEED FOR SPEED” on a white background.
+The second part of the series came out in 1997.
+Her wordmark was minimal: simple black lettering, “NEED FOR SPEED” on a white background.
 The slanted and bold type with subtle serifs at the top gave the impression of the very speed the name suggests.
 At the same time, the letters were slightly extended upward.
 This logo was used for all games before 2002, including Hot Pursuit 2.

 2003 – 2008

-Need for Speed: Underground had a completely different icon: the title of the series with an extended “S.” Thanks to the normal ratio of width and height, the letters are now more proportional.
-The dynamics were created due to the contrasting thickness of the vertical and horizontal strokes.
+Need for Speed: Underground had a completely different icon: the series title with an extended “S.” Thanks to the standard aspect ratio, the letters are now more proportional.
+The contrast between the thicknesses of the vertical and horizontal strokes created the dynamics.
 The most conspicuous element was the capital “S,” with an elongated bottom line over which the word “FOR” hung.

 2008 – 2013

-The creators of Need for Speed: Undercover have introduced a new logo, shortening the bottom of the “S.” To style the text, they chose an unusual italic font with cuts at the ends and a lot of corners.
-The mixture of lowercase and uppercase letters were striking: “N” looked like this; the word was transferred to lower case, although it did not differ in size from other characters.
+The creators of Need for Speed: Undercover introduced a new logo by shortening the bottom of the “S.” To style the text, they chose an unusual italic font with cuts at the ends and many corners.
+The mixture of lowercase and uppercase letters was striking: “N” looked like this; the word was transferred to lowercase, although it did not differ in size from other characters.

 To the right of the series, the name was an icon consisting of two deformed elements.
 In general outline, it resembled an “N” bisected by a diagonal Speedline.
-This lettering emblem was in use until 2013 and then returned briefly in 2020 with Need for Speed: Hot Pursuit.
+This lettering emblem was used until 2013 and then returned briefly in 2020 with Need for Speed: Hot Pursuit.

 2013 – 2014

-For Need for Speed: Rivals, a two-tiered logo was designed with the word “NEED” above “FOR” and “SPEED,” taking up all of the free space on the right side.
+For Need for Speed: Rivals, a two-tiered logo was designed with the words “NEED” above “FOR” and “SPEED,” which filled all the available space on the right side.
 The font is even more elongated than before.
 Because the letters were compressed on the sides, the spacing between them increased.
-In this version, the contrast between the words “NEED” and “SPEED” is noticeable much larger than “FOR,” which is lost against their background.
+In this version, the contrast between the words “NEED” and “SPEED” is noticeably much larger than that between “FOR” and its background.

 2014 – 2020

-On March 14, 2014, the movie Need for Speed, based on the franchise of the same name, was released.
-Its logo looked like a reworked wordmark from 2008-2013.
+The movie Need for Speed, based on the franchise of the same name, was released on March 14, 2014.
+Its logo looked like a reworked wordmark from 2008 to 2013.
 The designers returned the capital “N” to its familiar look and separated the merged letters to make the lettering more readable.
 The oblique cuts at the ends of the “E,” “F,” and “S” remained because they created the effect of movement.

-The words “NEED FOR” were on the top line, and “SPEED” – on the bottom, and “FOR” was reduced.
-The tilt angle has become slightly larger than in previous versions.
+The words “NEED FOR” were on the top line, and “SPEED” was on the bottom, and “FOR” was reduced.
+The tilt angle has increased slightly compared to previous versions.

 2019 – 2020